Tilly3g/love-recipes/README.md

 ## Existing Features

-- NAvigation bar - allows user to easily move between pages of the website depending on what they want to do.
+- Navigation bar - allows user to easily move between pages of the website depending on what they want to do.
 - Search bar - allows user to search by recipe name.
 - Add own Recipe - allows users to input their own recipe and upload it onto the site.
 - Edit button - allows user to make changes to an existing recipe.